-Are you looking for the best and essential Cricut tools and accessories?
+Are you looking for the best and most essential Cricut tools and accessories for your new Cricut machine?
 I’ve got you covered.
-Below you’ll find a list of essential tools, optional accessories, materials and beginner advice.
+Below, you’ll find a list of essential basic tools, optional accessories, materials, and beginner advice.

 Must-Have Cricut Tools